Sailor tattoo: Origin

-The development of an "identifiable tattooing tradition" among sailors may be an extension of their "choice of social self-demarcation through distinctive dress and accessories."
-The sailor was proud of his profession and "wanted people to know that he went to sea."
+According to ethnographer Joanna White, the development of an "identifiable tattooing tradition" among sailors may be an extension of their "choice of social self-demarcation through distinctive dress and accessories."
+Maritime historian Ira Dye said that the sailor was proud of his profession and "wanted people to know that he went to sea."
 Tattoos are also practical: they help to identify the body of a drowned sailor.

 18th century

-English and American sailors circa 1700-1750 used ink or gunpowder to create tattoos by pricking the skin and rubbing the powder into the wound.
+Sailors in Britain and its colonies circa 1700-1750 used ink or gunpowder to create tattoos by pricking the skin and rubbing the powder into the wound.
 For example, in the 1720s-1730s in Virginia and Maryland, there were multiple mentions in newspapers of sailors who had blue markings on their arms, including initials and crucifixes, made with gunpowder.
 By 1740, seamen were recognizable at a glance by their distinctive dress and tattoos.